Azure/terraform-azurerm-avm-res-avs-privatecloud/examples/default_vwan/_header.md

 # Default AVS example with Vnet ExpressRoute Gateway

-This example demonstrate a deployment with a single Azure VMware Solution private cloud with the following features.
+This example demonstrates a deployment with a single Azure VMware Solution private cloud with the following features:

     - A single 3-node management cluster
     - The HCX Addon enabled with the Enterprise license sku
     - An example HCX site key